Categorifications of Non-Integer Quivers: Type $I_2(2n)$: Preliminaries

 In \cite{DTOdd}, we defined a family of rings related to Chebyshev polynomials of the second kind that would later be used to define a semiring action on the module, derived and cluster categories of unfolded quivers.
 We will do the same here, except the (semi)rings we consider in this paper will be slightly different.
-Throughout the paper, denote $\ZUi{2n}=\integer[2 \cos \tfrac{\pi}{2n}]$ for each $n \geq 2$.
-The following (semi)rings will be used in foldings of type $\coxA$.